tstatler/doctools/guides/node/acs/README.md

 * An equivalent REST API.

-The main difference between the Titanium.Cloud APIs and those provided by the ACS Node SDK are two additional parameters, the HTTP connection's related HTTP request and response objects.
-For example, below is the Titanium.Cloud code to login a user.
+The main difference between the Titanium.Cloud APIs and those provided by the ACS Node SDK are two additional, and optional, parameters: the HTTP connection's related HTTP request and response objects.
+For example, below is the Titanium.Cloud code to login a user:

     Cloud.Users.login({
         login: 'test@mycompany.com',